umanochiocciola/LinuxPropaganda/README.md

 # LinuxPropaganda
-everything featured in Linux Propaganda video is likely to be found here
+Everything featured in Linux Propaganda video is likely to be found here.
+Every piece of code in here is licensed under the <a href="LICENSE">GNU GPL</a>